ATCO (TSE:ACO.Y) Shares Up 1.4%

-ATCO Ltd. (TSE:ACO.Y – Get Rating) shares rose 1.4% during trading on Monday .
+ATCO Ltd. (TSE:ACO.Y – Get Rating)’s stock price traded up 1.4% during trading on Monday .
 The stock traded as high as C$47.06 and last traded at C$47.06.
-Approximately 178 shares were traded during mid-day trading, a decline of 74% from the average daily volume of 687 shares.
+178 shares traded hands during mid-day trading, a decline of 74% from the average session volume of 687 shares.
 The stock had previously closed at C$46.40.

 About ATCO